manuelsc/Lunary-Ethereum-Wallet/README.md

+# THIS PROJECT IS DISCONTINUED.
+PLEASE USE A DIFFERENT WALLET FOR YOUR ETHER.

 # Lunary Ethereum Wallet

 Lunary is a beautifully designed, easy to use, secure and Open Source Ethereum Wallet for Android.